Killer Klowns from Outer Space: Plot

 Mike meets with his friends, Rich and Paul Terenzi, and, using the public address system on their ice cream truck, drive around town attempting to warn people of the Klowns.
 At Debbie's house, some of the Klowns' larvae from her and Mike's earlier encounter with them evolves into juvenile Klowns and attacks her.
 As she attempts to escape, she is intercepted by the other Klowns, who detain her in a giant balloon.
 Mike, the Terenzi brothers and Dave witness Debbie's capture and give chase, following the Klowns to the local amusement park, where they have relocated their ship.
-Journeying through a funhouse, the Terenzis become separated from the group.
-After Dave and Mike infiltrate the ship and witness a Klown drinking the blood of one of their cocooned victims, they rescue Debbie and flee deeper into it.
+Dave and Mike infiltrate it while the Terenzis become separated from the duo and witness a Klown drinking the blood of one of their cocooned victims before rescuing Debbie and fleeing deeper into the ship.

 The trio find themselves surrounded by a legion of Klowns, but the Terenzis arrive in their ice cream truck and attempt to distract them.
 The Klowns' gargantuan leader, Jojo the Klownzilla, appears and destroys the truck, seemingly killing the brothers.
 Dave creates a diversion as Mike and Debbie escape before the ship begins to take off.
 He then uses his badge to shatter Jojo's nose, vanquishing it and destroying the ship.
 The Klowns' car drops out of the sky and Dave emerges along with the Terenzis, the latter of whom miraculously survived by hiding in the ice cream truck's freezer moments before it was destroyed.
 As Dave, Mike and Debbie watch the fireworks created by the ship's destruction, pies fall from the sky and land on their faces.